 Penalties for violating HOS rules

-If a commercial truck driver violates HOS rules, the FMCSA may place the driver on shutdown at roadside until they accumulate a sufficient number of off-duty hours for compliance.
-The FMCSA might also levy civil penalties on the driver.
+Key takeaway: If a commercial truck driver violates HOS rules, the FMCSA may place the driver on shutdown at roadside until they accumulate enough off-duty hours.
+It might also levy civil penalties on the driver.
 Drivers may be charged with federal criminal penalties if they knowingly and willfully violate FMCSA regulations.
-State and local law enforcement officials can also fine drivers for violating regulations.
+State and local law enforcement officials can also fine drivers for violations.